 It comes as no surprise that lots of seasoned motorcyclists simply will not travel to Phillip Island to watch the GP, as Victorian police again put “motorcycle safety” at the forefront of their minds.

-Operation Motosafe (subsequently removed from the Victoria Police website) “is focussed on reducing injuries and fatal collisions on our roads,” according to a Victorian Police press release.
+Operation Motosafe “is focussed on reducing injuries and fatal collisions on our roads,” according to a Victorian Police press release (which has been subsequently removed from the Victoria Police website).